-If you do live within the area of where your ancestors once lived, or are close by, then why not visit some cemeteries.
+If you do live within the area where your ancestors once lived, or are close by, then why not visit some cemeteries.

 You may find this morbid or maybe ghoulish but you can find plenty of details by doing so.

 That is of course that you find their grave.
-But if you already know where your ancestor lived then they could possibly be buried at the closest church.
+But if you already know where your ancestor lived then they could be buried at the closest church.

 If you are fortunate to find their gravestone then you can get valuable information such as when they died, how old they were when they died, and also maybe spouse, parent or children details as well.